 Students should refer to the Admissions & Policies tab for specific policies related to this program.

-Students must complete their biology coursework and the supporting requirements which follow with a minimum GPA of 2.00.
+Students must complete the program with a minimum GPA of 2.00.

-All students must complete the Core Courses listed below.
+All students must complete the Biology Core Courses and the Supporting Core Courses listed below.
 Students then elect to complete the BS degree either with a concentration or without a concentration.

 Code | Title | Credits |